Kynthar

 The real problem is not speed.
 Processing a document faster does not help if nobody connects it to the PO, checks it against the contract, and flags what changed.
 The value is in the connections, not the parsing.

-What Happens in 30 Seconds
+What Happens in the First Few Minutes

-Quick answer: A vendor email arrives.
-The system reads the email body and every attachment, classifies each document, extracts structured data, links it to the referenced PO, cross-checks prices and dates against the original order, and surfaces any discrepancy as an action for the assigned buyer.
-Total elapsed time: under 30 seconds.
+Quick answer:A vendor email arrives.
+The system reads the email body and every attachment, classifies each document, extracts structured data, links it to the referenced PO, cross-checks prices and dates against the original order, and surfaces any discrepancy as an action in your team's work queue.
+Total elapsed time: minutes, with no human touching any of it.

 Here is the exact sequence when a vendor email lands in your procurement inbox.
 No human touches it.

-Second 0 to 3: Email Ingestion
+Email Ingestion

 The email arrives.
 The system reads the full email body, extracts every attachment (PDF, Excel, image), and identifies the sender against your vendor master.
 If the sender is new, it creates a provisional vendor record and flags it for confirmation.